SUSTAINABILITY Customer Relations

 At present, about one million persons use the toilets at our stores nationwide every day.

-To provide opportunities for customers to think about toilets in convenience stores, we have promoted an art toilet project since 2022, drawing art all over the toilets at three stores in Tokyo and Kanagawa timed with Toilet Day on November 10 and with World Toilet Day on November 19.
+To provide opportunities for customers to think about toilets in convenience stores, we have been promoting an art toilet project since 2022 timed with Toilet Day on November 10 and with World Toilet Day on November 19.

 Following the installation of art toilets, we confirmed positive effects, such as the reduced frequency of cleaning and maintenance at stores, owing to improved customer manners.